Business Insight

 As one of the key changes in the tranche 1 reforms, the OAIC's regulatory toolkit will be expanded, including by adopting a number of the standard regulatory tools available under the Regulatory Powers (Standard Provisions) Act 2014.

-The OAIC's new toolkit will include:
+The OAIC's new toolkit now includes:

 • Broader monitoring and investigation powers